unahouExosite/docs/portals/README.md

 ##### Permissions

-* User must have authenticated in the domain.
+* User must be authenticated in the domain.

 ##### Request